GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

     --output "[bigquery_table_dataset].[table_name]" \
     --output_avg "[bigquery_average_table_dataset].[table_avg]"

-Go to the [Cloud Dataflow](https://console.cloud.google.com/dataflow) interface in the Google Cloud Console and select your newly created Cloud Dataflow job to see your pipeline.
+Go to the [Cloud Dataflow](https://console.cloud.google.com/dataflow) interface in the GCP Console and select your newly created Cloud Dataflow job to see your pipeline.

 The following diagram shows an example Cloud Dataflow pipeline: